zachgozlan/jeopardy_data_project_2026/README.md

 # Jeopardy Category Data with Labels
-A revision of the 2021-22 Jeopardy! topic classification work I previously used for studying, and now for other analysis.
+A revision of the [2021-22 Jeopardy! topic classification work](https://github.com/zachgozlan/jeopardy-prep-work) I previously used for studying, now being used primarily for other analysis of Jeopardy! questions.

 This contains the following files:
 * jeopardy clue data - 2026 methods overview.ipynb, a file containing all of the python code used to develop this analysis and instructions on how it was used